ericvolp12/jetstream/README.md

 To run Jetstream, make sure you have docker and docker compose installed and run `make up` in the repo root.

-This will start a Jetstream instance at `http://localhost:6008`
+This will pull the latest built image from GHCR and start a Jetstream instance at `http://localhost:6008`

+- To build Jetstream from source via Docker and start it up, run `make rebuild`

 Once started, you can connect to the event stream at: `ws://localhost:6008/subscribe`